neerajk555/SQL-Training-exercise/module-05-joins/03-Independent-Practice.md

 # Independent Practice — Joins (7 exercises)

 Includes 3 easy, 3 medium, and 1 challenge.
-Each exercise has a time estimate, scenario, schema with data, requirements, example output, success criteria, tiered hints, and a detailed solution with alternatives.
+Each exercise has scenario, schema with data, requirements, example output, success criteria, tiered hints, and a detailed solution with alternatives.

 ## 📋 Before You Start